Edward McGlynn: Death

-In 1894, McGlynn, to his parishioners' regret, was assigned as pastor of St. Mary's in Newburgh, New York.
-He celebrated his first Mass there on January 1, 1895.
-After a six-week illness that reduced his robust physique to an emaciated appearance, he died primarily of Bright's disease in the church rectory on January 7, 1900.
+After a six-week illness that reduced his robust physique to an emaciated appearance, he died primarily of Bright's disease in his Newburgh church rectory on January 7, 1900.
 His last audible words were, "Jesus, have mercy on me."
-Prayers had been offered in Catholic and Protestant churches for his recovery; his funeral, which occasioned widespread expressions of sorrow and appreciation by members of both communities, was held at Newburgh on January 10 and was attended by a packed crowd, about a hundred Catholic priests, and all the city's Protestant clergymen, there by special invitation.
-His close friend of half a century, Dr. Burtsell, delivered the eulogy.
-That night, some 30,000 people filed by his coffin in his old parish of St. Stephen's.
-A second, similarly packed funeral was held there the next day, after which he was buried in Calvary Cemetery.
+Prayers had been offered in Catholic and Protestant churches for his recovery.

+McGlynn's funeral at St. Mary's, which occasioned widespread expressions of sorrow and appreciation by members of both communities, was held at Newburgh on January 10 and was attended by a packed crowd, about a hundred Catholic priests, and all the city's Protestant clergymen, there by special invitation.
+His close friend of half a century, Rev. Dr. Burtsell, delivered the eulogy.

+That night, some 30,000 people filed by McGlynn's coffin in his old parish of St. Stephen's.
+A second, similarly packed funeral was held there the next day, after which he was buried in Calvary Cemetery in Queens.
 A review of his personal affairs found that he was at least $10,000 in debt due to his charitable activities.

 Burial and memorial

-Though McGlynn is actually buried in Calvary Cemetery, Queens (then the Archdiocese of New York's principal cemetery), a life-sized bronze statue of him stands in the non-denominational Woodlawn Cemetery in the Bronx – supporters had paid for the creation of the monument, but the archdiocese had refused to allow it to be placed on his grave, so they instead bought land in Woodlawn just to erect it.
+Though McGlynn is actually buried in Calvary Cemetery, Queens (then the Archdiocese of New York's principal cemetery), a life-sized bronze statue of him stands in the non-denominational Woodlawn Cemetery in the Bronx.
+Supporters paid for the creation of the monument, but the archdiocese had refused to allow it to be placed on his grave, so they instead bought land in Woodlawn to erect it.